Interview Q&A

 Compare two approaches to Ethics—when would you choose each?

 Short answer: Interviewers want a crisp definition, a practical example from your projects, and awareness of trade-offs—not textbook dumps.
-How to structure your answer (60–90 seconds) Define Ethics in plain language for…
+Explain a bit more How to structure your answer (60–90 seconds) Define Ethics in…

 Ethics Read answer